Wolverine971/9takes/src/blog/enneagram/beginners-guide-to-determining-your-enneagram-type.md

         ]
       },
-      "dateModified": "2023-08-27",
+      "dateModified": "2023-09-04",
       "datePublished": "2023-07-11",
-      "description": "Navigate the Enneagram with ease using our Beginner's Guide.
+      "description": "Navigate the Enneagram easily using our Beginner's Guide.
 Uncover your type and unlock a deeper understanding of yourself.", "headline": "The Beginner's Guide to Determining Your Enneagram Type", "mainEntityOfPage": {
         "@id": "https://9takes.com/blog/enneagram/beginners-guide-to-determining-your-enneagram-type",